Proven-Paradox/shaper-system/Handbook.md

 This Condition makes you immune to terrain effects.

 #### Obscured
 You are invisible or otherwise very difficult to see, which makes you extremely difficult to hit or track.
-Any foe that is able to target you with a single target attack makes said attack with only a single ten sided die.
+Any foe that is able to target you with a single target attack makes said attack with only a single die.
 (Obscured provides no benefit against area of effect attacks.)

 #### Protection
 You are either providing an ally with Protection (the Protector), or are Protected by an ally.